moranpol/Tic-Tac-Toe/README.md

 1. Select the desired board size at the start of the game.
 2. Players take turns placing their marks (X or O) on the board.
 3. The game continues until a diagonal row or column is formed, leading to a loss for the player who made the last move.

+## Installation
+To install the Facebook app, follow these steps:
+1. Clone the repository from GitHub.
+2. Open the solution file in Visual Studio.
+3. Install the required packages.
+4. Build the solution and run the app.